|Logging in to Campus Express

 Q: How can I confirm my online dining plan selection?

-As a first-year student, you must select one of the three First-Year Dining Plans (EAT Plan, BEN Plan, or BFF Plan).
+As a first-year student, you must select one of the three First-Year Dining Plans (AFK Plan, BEN Plan, or BFF Plan).
 If you did not, you were automatically enrolled in the BFF Plan.
-Please note: that you will still be able to change your plan during the annual change period at the beginning of Spring semester (January 16-February 6).
+Please note: that you will still be able to change your plan during the annual change period at the beginning of Fall semester (August 27-September 17).
 Click First-Year Dining Plans to learn more.

-Q: I'm a first-year student and I was auto-assigned my meal plan.
+Q: I'm a first-year student and I was auto-assigned my dining plan.
 How can I change it?

-A: We automatically assign first-year students to the Best Food Fit meal plan, which is the most popular plan, with 125 dining hall visits and 400 Dining Dollar$ each semester.
-You will be able to change your plan to one of the other two first-year meal plans (Eat Any Time or Balanced Eating Naturally) when you come to campus.
+A: We automatically assign first-year students to the Best Food Fit dining plan, which is the most popular plan, with 125 dining hall visits and 400 Dining Dollar$ each semester.
+You will be able to change your plan to one of the other two first-year meal plans (Away From Kitchen or Balanced Eating Naturally) when you come to campus.
 You can make one meal plan change each semester so we suggest you wait for a week or so after classes begin to make the fall term change.
 You can also make another change in the beginning of the spring term.

-Change dates are January 16 through February 6 for the spring 2014 term.
+Change dates are August 27 through September 17 for the fall 2014 term.

 Q: How does my dining plan work?